Gouraviitk/punctuation-restoration-truecasing/README.md

 # Punctuation Restoration Exercise

-The transcripts generated through ASR are often not well punctuated.
+The transcripts generated through ASR (Automatic speech Recognition) are often not well punctuated.
 In this exercise, we are dealing with the problem of placing punctuations at proper place in unpunctuated text.
 I have trained this model for these 4 punctuations:

 1. APOSTROPHE
 2. PERIOD
 3. QUESTION_MARK
 4. COMMA

 ## Dataset